ShadjaDevs/shadja/README.md

 Make any edits wherever you prefer to edit code.
 Push changes to this repo.
 Follow Pull Requests workflow - create a Pull Request from your branch to master.
 Merge after peer review.

+### Running locally

+- Install mysql, libmysql-dev, libpython-dev
+- set up your local mysql.
+    - a user `shadja` with `<whatever>` password
+    - a database `shadja_dev`
+    - `GRANT ALL PRIVILEGES` to `shadja` on `shadja_dev.*`
+- Activate your virtualenv
+- pip install -r requirements.txt
+- run in shell: `export MYSQL_PASSWORD="<whatever>"`
+- run in shell: `flask db init`
+- `flask db migrate -m "initial migration"`
+- `flask db upgrade`
+- ...

+This is where I'm at now.
+Now, db is created, ideally poller should be able to run off of db and persist all new found availabilities per pin to db.
+Should also be able to send notifications via email (but email sender is not implemented yet)

 ### Deployment